 A sense of community, fellowship and caring for one another has always been the hallmark of the Calgary Children’s Choir.
-This is in abundant evidence during the choir camp each fall at Camp Horizon.
+This is in abundant evidence during the choir camp each fall at Camp Horizon and on tour.

 Choristers take part in many music festivals and joint performances with local performers and groups as well as performances in senior residences and other care facilities.
-In addition, the choir has completed nine tours; the most recent ones to the Shizuoka Music Festival in Japan in 2006 and Ottawa in 2007.
+In addition, the choir has completed nearly fifteen tours; the most recent being Rome in 2017 and Prague/Germany in 2019.

 Choristers with the Calgary Children’s Choir have the opportunity to:

 - Develop their musical literacy and artistic abilities

 - Develop in the areas of self-confidence

 - Gain an understanding of and passion for choral music and performance